 2.1.
-How to Install Print Control Wizard
+How to install Print Control Wizard

-The Print Control Wizard is completely integrated in the Color Pilot Application, Esko's default application for creating color data (inks, proofer profiles, press profiles...).
+The Print Control Wizard is completely integrated in the Color Pilot Application, our default application for creation of color data (inks, proofer profiles, press profiles, ...).

-To be able to use all functionality within the Print Control Wizard, you need to also install Curve Pilot on the same workstation.
+To be able to use all functionality within the Print Control Wizard, it is necessary to also install Curve Pilot on the same workstation.